mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

  - the [asterisk `*` can also be used to write a function that accepts an arbitrary number of positional arguments](#args-and-kwargs);
  - the [module `inspect` can be used to inspect a function's signature](#the-signature-object);
  - default arguments are evaluated when the function is defined and, because of that, [you shouldn't use mutable objects as default arguments](#mutable-default-arguments);
+ - the function header should be followed by a [triple-quoted string, called a docstring, documenting the function behaviour](#documenting-functions-with-docstrings);
  - [the keyword `lambda` can be used to write expressions that define lightweight functions](#anonymous-functions);
  - [functions defined with `def` are objects](#functions-as-objects), [and so are `lambda` functions](#anonymous-functions-as-objects), meaning they can be passed as arguments to functions, returned from functions, and more;
  - [a closure](#closures) preserves variables from the enclosing scope alive when a function returns another function and the returned function accesses variables from the function that just exited;